 During the recording of Doughnut, Dadaist Stanshall, wearing a rabbit’s head and underpants, interviewed members of the public in a nearby London street.
 On We Are Normal, an interviewee is heard saying, ‘He’s got a head on him like a rabbit.’

 The Bonzo’s spooky, extraordinary song is part sound experiment with cut-up vox pop and Miles-like trumpet, and part cod heavy rock.
-The only lyric is a close paraphrase of the Marat/Sade line, ‘We are normal and we want our freedom‘, sung assertively in the rock section.
+The only lyric is a close paraphrase of the Marat/Sade line, sung repeatedly and assertively in the rock section:

 Stanshall slips in a cracking rhyme: ‘We are normal and we dig Bert Weedon‘.
 (He sabotages his joke by adding a sarcastic laugh, as if to say that although he couldn’t resist it, such humour was out of place in a serious experimental artwork.)